-Minh-Son (Son) Pham is an academic in the department of Materials: Materials-academic.
-Previously, he was a Research Associate at Carnegie Mellon University from Jan.
-2013 to Dec.
-2015.
-He was also a Guest Researcher at National Institute of Standards and Technology (NIST) from 2013-2015.
+Son Pham is a Lecturer (equiv. to Assistant Professor) in the department of Materials.
+Previously, he was a Research Associate at Carnegie Mellon University and a Guest Researcher at NIST from 2013-2015.
 He obtained a Doctor of Science degree from the Swiss Federal Institute of Technology (ETH) Zurich with distinction - ETH Medal.
 His research has been published in Nature, J. of Mech. and Phys. of Solids, Int.
 J. of Plasticity, MSE A, etc. He has frequently been invited for lectures at conferences (ICMAT2019, Thermec, TMS etc.)